-When possible, the best method to avoid staffing issues is to partner with a trusted resource for speciality services, like cybersecurity.
+When possible, the best method to avoid staffing issues is to partner with a trusted resource for specialty services, like cybersecurity.

 MSPs = CIOs for Small Businesses

-To protect their clients from threats, to minimize the impact of attacks, and to reduce downtime, MSPs require a new approach to security.
+To protect their clients from threats, minimize the impact of attacks, and reduce downtime, MSPs require a new approach to security.
 That includes preparing for the unexpected.